OCLC: Criticism

 In May 2008, OCLC was criticized by Jeffrey Beall for monopolistic practices, among other faults.
 Library blogger Rick Mason responded that although he thought Beall had some "valid criticisms" of OCLC, he demurred from some of Beall's statements and warned readers to "beware the hyperbole and the personal nature of his criticism, for they strongly overshadow that which is worth stating".

 In November 2008, the Board of Directors of OCLC unilaterally issued a new Policy for Use and Transfer of WorldCat Records that would have required member libraries to include an OCLC policy note on their bibliographic records; the policy caused an uproar among librarian bloggers.
 Among those who protested the policy was the non-librarian activist Aaron Swartz, who believed the policy would threaten projects such as the Open Library, Zotero, and Wikipedia, and who started a petition to "Stop the OCLC powergrab".
 Swartz's petition garnered 858 signatures, but the details of his proposed actions went largely unheeded.
 Within a few months, the library community had forced OCLC to retract its policy and to create a Review Board to consult with member libraries more transparently.
 In August 2012, OCLC recommended that member libraries adopt the Open Data Commons Attribution (ODC-BY) license when sharing library catalog data, although some member libraries have explicit agreements with OCLC that they can publish catalog data using the CC0 Public Domain Dedication.

+In 2025, OCLC dropped the lawsuit it brought in 2024 in Ohio against a librarian and employee of the University of California, Berkeley Libraries who denied involvement in Anna's Archive's large-scale web scraping of WorldCat after the judge had deferred a number of issues to the Ohio Supreme Court due to the unprecedented nature of the case (see Anna's Archive).
+Technology writer Glyn Moody criticized the suit as "costly and pointless", saying it went against OCLC's stated mission of making information accessible.